fzembow/notion-tweaks/README.md

 ## Features

-- Disable emoji.
-Maybe I am a grumpy old man, but emoji contribute to visual noise and reduce the legibility of boards, tables, and lists.
+- **Disable emoji**.
+Perhaps I am a grumpy old man and not with the times, but the gratuitous use of emoji within Notion contributes to visual noise and reduces the legibility of boards, tables, and lists.